Note

 Billing model | Billing is done on a per-hour basis for the RU/s provisioned, regardless of how many RUs were consumed. | Billing is done on a per-hour basis for the number of RUs consumed by your database operations. |

-In some situations, it may be unclear whether provisioned throughput or serverless should be chosen for a given workload.
-To help with this decision, you can estimate your overall expected consumption, or the total number of RUs you may consume over a month.
+In some situations, it might be unclear whether provisioned throughput or serverless should be chosen for a given workload.
+To help with this decision, you can estimate your overall expected consumption, or the total number of RUs you might consume over a month.